Best Neuroscience Universities in the World

 Which university has the best neuroscience research facilities?

-Are online neuroscience programs credible?
+Are online neuroscience programmes credible?

-How competitive are Ivy League neuroscience programs?
+How competitive are top neuroscience programmes?

 Can I pursue neuroscience without a medical background?